 On 16th January, LIDC and SOAS started the new year with a careers networking night.
-This event featured an interactive panel discussion and opportunities to network with early – mid-career development professionals.
+Attended by over 250 people, this event featured an interactive panel discussion and opportunities to network with early – mid-career development professionals.
 Our panellists were:

 - Oliver Trumble, Global Partnerships Manager (Civil Society & Academia), Plan International.

 - Khadija Badri, Advocacy and Engagement Officer, European Network on Statelessness.